How to Get Sober, Step by Step

 Medication-Assisted Treatment (MAT)

-MAT, or medication-assisted treatment, is an evidence-based approach to addiction treatment and detox that combines the use of medication with counseling and behavioral therapy.
-This means that if your healthcare providers think medications could improve your detox experience, they may prescribe specific ones temporarily.
+MAT, or medication-assisted treatment, is a research-based approach to addiction treatment and detox that combines the use of medication with counseling and behavioral therapy.
+Medications used in MAT are prescribed by healthcare professionals and should be taken under medical supervision as part of a comprehensive treatment plan.
+If your healthcare providers think medications could improve your detox experience, they may prescribe specific ones temporarily.

 MAT is primarily used to treat alcohol use disorder and opioid use disorders, such as addiction to prescription opioids or heroin.